Dodgers win 10th in row, beat Rockies 12-6; Bellinger 2 HRs

-LOS ANGELES (AP) -- The Los Angeles Dodgers unleashed yet another weapon to continue their winning streak.
+LOS ANGELES (AP) — The Los Angeles Dodgers unleashed yet another weapon to continue their winning streak: the vaunted wild pitch.

 Add the almost requisite home-run production from rookie sensation Cody Bellinger — this time he had two — and the Dodgers had a 12-6 comeback win over the Rockies for their 10th consecutive victory.